 A trail ride is one where you will be riding from A to B to C during the week.
 Sometimes it's called a point to point ride.
 Normally you will also move accommodation each night but sometimes you move every other night.
 On occasions, the horses are left out on the trail and you return by vehicle to the same accommodation.
 Accommodation could be in hotels or farm houses.

 Live the dream and take yourself to the world of John Wayne.
 On this type of ranch holiday you have the opportunity to be a cowboy and work cattle on horseback.
-However, the amount of cattle work to be done on a ranch depends on the time of year and many other factors, so if there is something you particularly want to do please check with us first before booking.
+However, the amount of cattle work to be done on a ranch depends on the time of year and many other factors; it may not happen every week or on only half a day, so if this is something you particularly want to do please check with us first before booking.